chef-boneyard/devops-kungfu/talk-notes.md

 <slide>
 <h1>Only alert on what is actionable</h1>
 <ul>
-  <li> Get the attention of the right humans.
+  <li> Get the attention of the right humans
   <li> As few alerts as possible
   <li> Routed to the people who can take action
-  <li> Start with the is it up alert (see also smoke testing)
+  <li> Start with the "is it up" alert (see also smoke testing)
   <li> Never create an alert that isn't actionable!
 </ul>
 </slide>